OCT-FPGA/OCT-Tutorials/README.md

 # Getting Started

-## Standalone FPGA experiment workflow
+## Stand-alone FPGA experiment workflow

 1. Create a VM in MOC to develop applications.
 Follow [these instructions](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/mocsetup/account-setup-and-configuration.md).
 2. Build a bitstream and a host executable.